TSavo/AutoMarket/PLATFORM_OVERVIEW.md

 ## 🎬 **Ready to Create Something Epic?**

-AutoMarket isn't just another AI platform - it's **the foundation for the next generation of AI-powered media creation**.
+Prizm isn't just another AI SDK - it's **the foundation for the next generation of AI-powered media creation**.
 Whether you're building:

 - 🎭 **Creative tools** for artists and content creators
 - 🏢 **Enterprise solutions** for marketing teams